Kyriosity/read-write/readme+/dev/software-design.md

 - code and docu management (as management system choice),
 - maintenance of documentation

-## Where is the architect?
+## The role of the designer (architect).

+I'd stick to the opinion that effective _design_ rests on direct involvement in _development_.

 // To BE WRITTEN 🚧

-I'd stick to the opinion that effective _design_ rests on direct involvement in _development_.

 ## Design vs. Development

 First, let's put away *coding* when typewriting of known design decisions fills up gaps in automation or shortages in design.<sup>:open_hands:</sup>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:open_hands:</sup>&nbsp;<sub>Quite reasonable when generation or great design will be too arduous.</sub>

 The same code can emerge under the hat of the developer and designer.
 Then what is the edge between?